fluent/fluent-bit-docs/administration/memory-management.md

-It's strongly suggested that in any production environment, Fluent Bit should be built with [jemalloc](http://jemalloc.net/) enabled (`-DFLB_JEMALLOC=On`). jemalloc is an alternative memory allocator that can reduce fragmentation, resulting in better performance.
+It's strongly suggested that in any production environment, Fluent Bit should be built with [jemalloc](http://jemalloc.net/) enabled (`-DFLB_JEMALLOC=On`).
+The jemalloc implementation of malloc is an alternative memory allocator that can reduce fragmentation, resulting in better performance.

 Use the following command to determine if Fluent Bit has been built with jemalloc: